pvaduva/auto_test/CGCSAuto/doc/bestpractice.rst

 Add ``@pytest.mark.usefixtures()`` decorator to test function
  * for system verifications that are not directly related to the test case.
 E.g., check system alarms, check hosts are in good states.
- * verify fixtures are stored under testfixtures/verify_fixtures.py
+ * All default fixtures are stored under :ref:`testfixtures-ref-label`.
  * How does it work: It trys to setup an eonvironment where a test can be run or verify certain critieria is same before and after the test.
 Test will be marked as fail if the post test check failed, e.g, A new alarm is raised only after the test case run but not before, then this test case will be marked as fail.

 .. code-block:: python